Income and Substitution Effects: Hicks and Slutsky Methods

 The price effect is the combination of both the income and substitution effects.
 The substitution effect is always positive, however, the income effect can be positive or negative.
 Therefore, the price effect can be positive or negative depending on the direction and magnitude of both substitution and income effects.

-The price, income and substitution effects are analyzed using indifference curves and ordinal utility analysis.
+The indifference curves and ordinal utility analysis are used to analyze the price, income and substitution effects.
 To learn the basics, go to the post on Ordinal Utility analysis.

 Meaning of Price, Income and Substitution effects